Practical AI Within Reach

 Education: Ph.D., University of California, Berkeley

 Dr. Dzombak is a researcher, educator, and AI consultant for a range of sectors including technology, defense, construction, and government.
-She has partnered with organizations like Youtube, the NSF, and the Association of International Education Administrators to help them understand the implications of AI adoption and navigate complexity to drive system change.
-Dr. Dzombak frequently consults, speaks, and provides training on: design and systems thinking, the Future of Education, digital transformation and workforce development, responsible AI and AI system evaluation, innovation ecosystems, teaming with diversity, and life design.
+She partners with organizations to help them understand the implications of AI adoption and navigate complexity to drive system change.
+Dr. Dzombak frequently consults and provides training on: design and systems thinking, the Future of Education, digital transformation and workforce development, responsible AI and AI system evaluation, innovation ecosystems, teaming with diversity, and life design.

-Distinguished Services Professor of Applied Data Science and AI
+Distinguished Service Professor of Applied Data Science and AI

 Education: Ph.D., University of Sydney, Australia